jbrzusto/liwixi/README.md

      defaults to $DEST, which must then have enough room for both the compressed and uncompressed images combined.

-DEST or TEMP can be a USB memory stick or other external storage that you have already mounted.
+DEST and TEMP should be on a USB memory stick or other external storage that you have already mounted, because the SD card itself is comparatively slow for large transfers, and might not have sufficient storage anyway.

 After some chugging, and a chance to customize the image from a shell, you end up with a file called